 - ¼ cup pineapple juice or orange juice

 - ½ cup pineapple juice or orange juice

 - 2 teaspoons cornstarch

-Place in a roasting pan and cover tightly with foil.
+- If your ham has a plastic disk on the bone, this should be removed and discarded.
+Place the ham, flat side down in a roasting pan, and cover tightly with foil.
 Roast 12-15 minutes per pound (or according to package directions).

 More Recipes You’ll Love